akshaya-nagarajan/DeepLearningProjects/ShortStoryAssignment/README.md

 # Short Story Assignment

-### The Survey/Article discusses about all the state-of-the-art models and accuracies for all the Natural Language Processing Tasks and Applications.
+### The Survey/Article discusses about the state-of-the-art models and accuracies for all the Natural Language Processing Tasks and Applications.
 It briefly states each of the core NLP Tasks.

 ## Medium Article Link: